 Instruction for Submission of Papers

 International Journal of Multidisciplinary Quest is a peer reviewed international journal published once in a year (January-December) of every calendar year and is registered with National Serials Data Program, Library of Congress (ISSN).
-It is a referred journal designed to promote multidisciplinary enquiry on research, education and development.
+It is a referred journal designed to promote multidisciplinary enquirer on research, education and development.
 The journal contains research-based articles on Social Science, Law, Education, Business, Arts, Science and Technology.
 Contributors are requested to submit articles both in hard and soft copies for publication in the Journal.
 The following may kindly be treated as broad guidelines for submission of article.

 Terms and Conditions of Submission of manuscript